 Workstation user: Location:

-Assessor: or: Date of assessment:
+Assessor: Date of assessment:

 COMPUTER Screen:

-Are the characters readable?
+OOMI OTEK Are the characters readable?
 Yes No

 Is the image stable?
 Yes No

 Can brightness and contrast be adjusted?
 Yes No

 Does the screen swivel and tilt?
 Yes No

 Is the screen free of glare and reflections?
 Yes No

-Notes:
+Notes: is the corosin nee of glare and remoditione.
+100 110

 Keyboard and mouse:

 Can the keyboard be tilted?
-Yes No [
+Yes No

 Can a comfortable keying position be found?
 Yes No

 Can the hands be rested in front of the keyboard?
 Yes No

 Can the characters on the keys be read easily?
 Yes No

 Is the keyboard clean?
 Yes No

 Is the mouse positioned close to the user?
 Yes No

 Can a comfortable position be found when using the mouse?
 Yes No

 Notes:

 Software:

 Is the software easy to use and suitable for the task?
 Yes No

 FURNITURE Is the work surface large enough?
 Yes No

 Is the surface free of reflections and glare?
 Yes No

 Is the chair suitable and stable?
 Yes No

 Do the adjustment mechanisms work?
 Yes No

+Nistas.
 Are you comfortable?
 Yes No

 Notes:

-ENVIRONMENT Is there enough room to change position Yes No
+ENVIRONMENT Is there enough room to change position and move/stretch?
+Yes No

+Are the levels of heat, light and humidity comfortable?
+Yes No

+Is there a source of fresh air?
+Yes No

+Is the noise level acceptable?
+Yes No